fakeProgrammer0/ML_labs/lab1/lab1.md

 After that, we will further learn to tune some parameters such as the learing rate to optimizate our gradient descent model.

 ## I.Introduction
 In statistics, linear regression is a linear approach to modelling the relationship between a scalar response (or dependent variable) and one or more explanatory variables (or independent variables).
-The case of one explanatory variable is called simple linear regression.\[[1](linear_regression Wikipidea)\]
+The case of one explanatory variable is called simple linear regression.[2]
+Closed-form solution and gradient descent are two methods for solving simple linear regression.
 Motivations of the report are listed below:
 * Further understand of linear regression ，closed-form solution and Stochastic gradient descent.
 * Conduct some experiments under small scale dataset.